getnikola/coil/docs/user/getting-started.rst

 Getting Started
 ===============

-When you access the Comet CMS instance, you first need to log in by using your username and password, which were provided by the administrator.
+When you access the Coil CMS app, you first need to log in by using your username and password, which were provided by the administrator.
 The first thing you should do is visiting the :doc:`Account <account>` page and change your password to secure your account.